 North Devon is a great place to get away no matter who you are.
 For families there are some huge sandy beaches to enjoy and plenty of towns to dine in or explore.
 Then for those SUP and and Surfers North Devon coastline is fabulous for Surfing.
 You have plenty of options to find good surf including Croyde and Woolacoombe.

-My favourite part was taking the time to paddle around the coves.
+My favourite part of our time in North Devon was taking the time to paddle around the coves.
 To see the coastline from a different perspective will always be something I love, and coming from between some rocks to see the staggeringly huge cliffs covered in grasses, various rock formations and sea caves leaves you in awe.

 I hope you have enjoyed this two part story guide and learnt a little bit about North Devon.
 We cannot wait to go back up to that stretch of Coast again next year, oh and claim our surf lesson too!